catman85/python_blockchain_app/README.md

 One instance of our blockchain node is now up and running at port 8000.

 To run the application, with **hot-reload**

 ```sh
 $ python run_app.py
 ```

-The application should be up and running at [http://localhost:5000](http://localhost:5000).
+The application should be up and running at [http://localhost:5000](http://localhost:5000)

+The server is running at [http://localhost:8000](http://localhost:8000)

 ## Use Case